LoreStudio-Charles/Virtue/README.md

 #### Starting Skills
 Bookish, Gifted with a Voice, Good Eye, Loves Animals

+#### Justice, Humility, or Perseverance
+One chilly morning, as a light mist blankets the ground, you wander through a park near the village of Swansea, clutching your favorite red ball.
+The air is crisp, and your excitement bubbles over as you bounce the ball, imagining all the fun games you could play with your friends.
+Suddenly, your joyful exploration stops when you spot a small group of children gathered near the pond.
+Curious, you edge closer and see a younger girl, Lily, sitting alone on a swing with tears streaming down her cheeks.
+A violin lies haphazardly discarded in the mud nearby.
+Older children are mocking her for not knowing how to play the instrument.
+You feel a tug at your heart; you know how it feels for someone to make fun of you.
+Seeing someone else endure such pain stings.
+##### Option Cards
+You could march up to those bullies in a display of **Justice** and tell them to stop.
+It would take great courage and might mean facing their anger, but standing up for what is right is something that you believe in.
+You could approach Lily gently, sit with her, and offer her words of comfort.
+In an act of **Humility**, you could share your own experiences of feeling left out, showing her that she’s not alone.
+This choice might not stop the bullying immediately, but it would lift her spirits and affirm her worth.
+Rather than confronting the bullies or comforting Lily, you could teach her the value of **Perseverance** through our sufferings and remind her that everyone starts somewhere.
+You could invite her to play with you, showing her that persistence can lead to improvement and new friendships.
+##### Footer
+You weigh your options.
+Taking a deep breath, you decide to step forward, your heart pounding with determination.
+What happens next is up to you.

+#### Charity, Faith, or Valor
+As you stroll along the narrow path leading from your family's small farm into the village of Swansea, the sun hangs low in the sky, casting golden rays across the fields.
+You're lost in thought about the day's chores when you hear a commotion near the marketplace.
+Curiosity piqued, you quicken your steps.
+When you arrive, you see a crowd gathered around a wooden cart that has toppled over.
+A merchant's wares are strewn across the ground—a vibrant array of fruits, fabrics, and trinkets.
+Among the crowd, you spot a figure struggling to gather the spilled goods: an elderly woman, her frail hands shaking as she tries to lift a crate filled with fragile pottery.
+Some villagers laugh, pointing at the woman's misfortune instead of helping her—a pang of discomfort twists in your stomach.
+Memories of your family's struggles resurface, reminding you of the kindness shown in your times of need.
+##### Option Cards
+You could rush forward, in an act of **Charity**, and offer to help the woman gather her things.
+You could encourage others to join in, spreading goodwill in the face of mockery.
+It feels right to lend a hand, regardless of the scornful looks from the crowd.
+You might approach the woman calmly, in an act of **Faith**, and reassure her that everything will be alright.
+You could remind her of her strength and how she has overcome hardships before, encouraging her to believe in herself and not let this misfortune define her.
+Instead of shrinking away from the jeering crowd, you could step up to confront them with **Valor**, telling them to stop their laughter and instead lend their strength to help the woman.
+It would take courage to stand against the mockery, but igniting a sense of unity within the crowd may instigate a change in the atmosphere.
+##### Footer
+With your heart racing, you take a deep breath and prepare to make your choice, each path guiding you toward a different kind of heroism.
+What happens next is up to you.

+#### Charity, Humility, Perseverance
+The late afternoon sun bathes the fields in a golden hue as you wander along the familiar path leading home from the village market.
+Your heart is light, buoyed by the prospect of sharing your day’s stories with your siblings.
+But as you approach the edge of the woods, the laughter and chatter of children catch your ear.
+Intrigued, you make your way toward the sound.
+You soon discover a gathering of village kids playing near the brook, but the mood shifts when you notice a girl at the edge of the group, her arms crossed tightly and tears glistening on her cheeks.
+It is Elara, a timid neighbor who often keeps to herself.
+She clutches a small, ragged doll that has seen better days.
+A couple of older boys are mocking her, taunting her about her old toy, and urging the others to join in the laughter.
+A pang of sympathy strikes you.
+You remember your own childhood, the times you felt isolated among your siblings' boisterous games.
+You have endured mockery; you understand the weight of such teasing.
+##### Option Cards
+You could reach out to Elara, offering to share your own beloved possessions or even a more suitable toy from your home, proving that **Charity** can triumph over cruelty.
+Approach Elara with understanding, sharing your own stories of feeling overlooked or mocked.
+Standing beside her, you could encourage her to talk about her feelings while letting her know it’s perfectly okay to feel upset.
+In an act of **Faith**, you could remind her that even the Returning Prince faced scorn and Betrayal.
+Suggest a game that could include everyone, encouraging the boys to redirect their energy into something positive.
+Showing **Temperance**, you could guide the group in a playful contest, showing them that there’s more joy in camaraderie than in ridicule.
+This way, you teach both Elara and the others about kindness through shared experiences.
+##### Footer
+Taking a deep breath, you feel the weight of the moment upon your shoulders.
+What happens next is up to you.

 ### Outlaw
 In forest deep, stands hunter tall,
 With strength of heart, a promise calls.